'I went blind overnight, now I play tennis for Ireland'

 "Tennis gives me something to focus on," Lisa says.
 "Once I am on that court, it is like my freedom and my independence come back.

-"I have this area where I just know that I can run and go from A to B and feel safe doing it without any hurdles in the way."
+"I have this area where I just know that I can run and go from A to B, and feel safe doing it without any hurdles in the way."

 'Our ears are our eyes'

 For those unfamiliar with blind tennis, the rules and concept are largely the same as regular tennis but played on a slightly smaller court.
-The ball is, roughly, two and a half times bigger than a regular tennis ball, is a much softer material and has a bell or rattle inside it.
+The ball is, roughly, two and a half times bigger than a regular tennis ball, is made of a much softer material and has a bell or rattle inside it.
 There are no modifications to the racket.

 There are different classifications, according to the players' level of sight.
-Lisa is a B1 classification, which means the ball is allowed up to three bounces, while there is just one bounce allowed for the B4 classification for those who are partially sighted.
+Lisa is a B1 classification, which means the ball is allowed up to three bounces, while there is just one bounce allowed for the B4 classification, for those who are partially sighted.

 "That [the sound of the ball] is what we feed off and what we listen out for," she says.

 "Everything else just becomes a complete and utter blur behind you.
 It is about tuning your ears to listen for the ball.
-It sounds difficult and it is difficult, it's challenging."
+It sounds difficult and it is difficult - it's challenging."

 Held every four years, this is the first year tennis has been included in these Games and the action takes place from Wednesday until Sunday.